-<TX1>I close the chapter with some historical remarks.
-Since the beginnings of the phenomenological movement, the consciousness of emotions and the relation to the future have been important issues.
-Emotional experiences and the problem of the awareness of emotions have been a topic of debate for first-generation phenomenologists, such as A. Pfänder, M. Geiger and D. von Hildebrandt.
+I close the chapter with some historical remarks.
+Since the beginning of the phenomenological movement, the consciousness of emotions and the relation to the future have been important issues.
+Emotional experiences and the problem of the awareness of emotions have been a topic of debate for first-generation phenomenologists, such as A. Pfänder, M. Geiger, and D. von Hildebrandt.
 In this respect, the work of M. Scheler, who has deeply explored the stratification of emotions and has even privileged the role of emotions above cognitive reason, must be granted a special place.
-For its part, in Post-Husserlian phenomenology, the relation to the future and the topic of anticipation have been considered by M. Heidegger, both in Being and Time and in his later work, e.g., in The Age of The World Image, in the latter case in relation to the critique of era of technology.
+For its part, in Post-Husserlian phenomenology, the relation to the future and the topic of anticipation have been considered by M. Heidegger, both in Being and Time and in his later work, for example, in The Age of The World Image, in the latter case in relation to the critique of era of technology.
 Finally, in the second part of Totality and Infinity, “Interiority and Economy”, E. Levinas presented an original approach to the future in relation to the issue of nourishment.
-These works have influenced 20th Century philosophy in many respects, both inside and outside of the phenomenological tradition.
+These works have influenced 20th century philosophy in many respects, both inside and outside of the phenomenological tradition.

-<backmatter>

-<notestitle>Notes

-<referencetitle>References
+References

-<bookref>Averchi, M., (2015).
-Husserl and Geiger on Feeling and Intentionality.
-In: M. Wehrle & ,M. Ubiali (Eds.), Feeling and Value, Willing and Action (pp. 71–91).
+Averchi, M., (2015).
+‘Husserl and Geiger on feeling and intentionality’.
+In M. Wehrle & M. Ubiali (eds.), Feeling and Value, Willing and Action. (pp. 71–91).
 Dordrecht: Springer

-<journalref>Bishop, S. et al, (2004).
+Bishop, S. et al. (2004).
 Mindfulness.
-A Proposed Definition.
+A proposed definition.
 Clinical Psychology: Science and Practice, 11, 230–241.

-<journalref>De Roo, N. (2008).
-The Future Matters.
-Protention as More than Inverse Retention.
-Bulletin d´analyse phénomenologique, 4 (7), 1–18.
+De Roo, N. (2008).
+The future matters.
+Protention as more than inverse retention.
+Bulletin D´Analyse Phénomenologique 4 (7), 1–18.

-<journalref>Gross, J. (1998).
-The Emerging Field of Emotional Regulation.
-An Integrative Review, Review of General Psychology, 2 (3), 271–299.
+Gross, J (1998).
+The emerging field of emotional regulation.
+An integrative review.
+Review of General Psychology 2 (3), 271–299.

-<bookref>Husserl, E. (1939).
+Husserl, E. (1939).
 Erfahrung und Urteil.
-Prag, Academia Verlag.
+Prague.
+Academia Verlag.

-<bookref>Husserl, E. (1966).
+Husserl, E. (1966).
 Analysen zur passiven Synthesis, ed.
-M., Fleischer Hua XI.
+M. Fleischer Hua XI.
 The Hague: Martinus Nijhoff.

-<bookref>Husserl, E. (1969).
-Zur Phänomenologie des inneren Zeitbewusstseins 1893-1917.
-Hua X. ed.
-Boehm, R. The Hague: Martinus Nijhoff.
+Husserl, E. (1969).
+Zur Phänomenologie des inneren Zeitbewusstseins 1893-1917. ed.
+R. Boehm Hua X. The Hague: Martinus Nijhoff.

-<bookref>Husserl, E. (1988).
+Husserl, E. (1988).
 Vorlesungen über Ethik und Wertlehre 1908-1914, ed.
-U., Melle Hua XXVIII.
+U. Melle Hua XXVIII.
 Dordrecht/Boston/London: Kluwer.

-<bookref>
+Husserl, E. (1989).
+Aufsätze und Vorträge (1922-1937). eds.
+T. Nenon & H.R.
+Sepp, Hua XXVII.
+Dordrecht/Boston/London: Kluwer.

-<bookref>Husserl, E. (2001).
+Husserl, E. (2001).
 Analyses Concerning Passive and Active Synthesis.
-(A. Steinbock trad.)
-Kluwer Academic Publishers.
+(A. Steinbock trad.).
+Dordrecht/Boston/London: Kluwer Academic Publishers.

-<bookref>Husserl, E. (2004).
+Husserl, E. (2004).
 Einleitung in die Ethik.
 Vorlesungen Sommersemester 1920-1924, ed.
-H., Peucker Hua XXXVII.
+H. Peucker Hua XXXVII.
 Dordrecht: Springer.

-<bookref>Husserl E. (2005).
+Husserl E. (2005).
 Wahrnehmung und Aufmerksamkeit.
 Texte aus dem Nachlass.
 1893–1912, ed.
-T, Vongehr & ,R., Giuliani Hua XVIII.
+T. Vongehr & R. Giuliani Hua XVIII.
 Dordrecht: Springer.

-<bookref>Husserl, E. (2014).
+Husserl, E. (2014).
 Grenzprobleme der Phänomenologie.
 Texte aus dem Nachlass 1908-1937, ed.
-R., Sowa Hua XLII, Dordrecht: Springer.
+R. Sowa Hua XLII.
+Dordrecht: Springer.

-<bookref>Husserl, E. (2021a) Studien zur Struktur des Bewusstseins.
+Husserl, E. (2021a) Studien zur Struktur des Bewusstseins.
 Teilband II: Gefühl und Wert, ed.
-U., Melle Hua XLIII/2.
+U. Melle Hua XLIII/2.
 Cham: Springer

-<bookref>Husserl, E. (2021b) Studien zur Struktur des Bewusstseins.
+Husserl, E. (2021b) Studien zur Struktur des Bewusstseins.
 Teilband III: Wille und Handlung, ed.
-U., Melle Hua XLIII/3.
+U. Melle Hua XLIII/3.
 Cham: Springer.

-<bookref> (1989).
-Aufsätze und Vorträge (1922-1937), ed. .
-Dordrecht/Boston/London: Kluwer.

-<bookref>Kabat-Zinn, J. (1990).
+Kabat-Zinn, J. (1990).
 Full Catastrophe Living.
-Using the Wisdom of your Body and Mind to Face Stress, Pain and Illness.
-New York, Delta.
+Using the Wisdom of Your Body and Mind to Face Stress, Pain and Illness.
+New York: Delta.

-<journalref>Lohmar, D. (2002).
-What does Protentions Protend?
-Remarks on Husserl´s Analyses on Protention in the Bernau Manuscripts on Time Consciousness, Philosophy Today, 46 (5), 154–167.
+Lohmar, D. (2002).
+What does protentions protend?
+Remarks on Husserl´s analyses on protention in the Bernau manuscripts on time consciousness.
+Philosophy Today 46 (5), 154–167.

-<journalref>Mensch, J. (1999).
-Husserl´s Concept of The Future.
-Husserl Studies, 16 (1), 41–64.
+Mensch, J. (1999).
+Husserl´s concept of the future.
+Husserl Studies 16 (1), 41–64.

-<bookref>Micali, S. (2021) Phenomenology of Anxiety, Dordrecht: Springer.
+Micali, S. (2022).
+Phenomenology of Anxiety.
+Dordrecht: Springer.

-<bookref>Rodemeyer, L. (2003).
-Developments in the Theory of Time-Consciousness.
-An Analysis of Protention.
-In D. Welton (Ed.), The New Husserl (pp. 125–156).
+Rodemeyer, L. (2003).
+‘Developments in the theory of time-consciousness.
+An analysis of protention’.
+In D. Welton (ed.), The New Husserl (pp. 125–156).
 Bloomington: Indiana.